 What is left out of the locals' coverage of the benefit bill for retired miners?

 On today's front pages, instead of using the Associated Press' coverage (most recently, here) of the effort to pass legislation for retired miners, the local "newspapers" use an article written by their energy reporter and chief . . .

 More on the mine closure

 On most days I read the paper version of the morning Intelligencer and later look at the online edition of the afternoon News-Register.
 While the headlines may change, the stories are frequently the same.

-The important story about the closing of the Powhatan No. 6 coal mine, first run in yesterday's News-Register and then covered by this . . .
+The important story about the closing of the Powhatan No. 6 coal mine, first run in yesterday's News-Register and then . . .

 As usual, it's all Obama's fault

 The afternoon Wheeling News-Register is reporting that Murray Energy will close the No. 6 Powhatan mine in November:

 Murray Energy Corp. spokesman Gary Broadbent this morning confirmed the Powhatan No. 6 Mine will close in November, likely leaving about 430 coal miners unemployed.